Results Military monuments Bihać

 Recommended

-This abandoned former air force base of socialist Yugoslavia (Vojni Aerodrom Željava), partly underground, is one of the most famous sites in Europe for lovers of modern military remains.
-Located at the foot of the Lička Plješivica massif, between Bosnia-Herzegovina and Croatia, it was one of the largest air bases in the world and the most ambitious project carried out by the Tito regime.
-The construction was launched in 1957 under the code name Objekat 505 ( "Building 505").
-Completed twelve years later, it represented a cost of the equivalent of 7 billion euros today.
-Commissioned in 1968, the Željava base was designed to resist a nuclear explosion.
-Three squadrons of MIG-21s and F-84 Thunderjets, i.e. sixty jet fighters, were housed in the underground facilities with all their equipment.
+This former Yugoslav Air Force base (Vojni Aerodrom Željava), partly underground and completely abandoned, is one of Europe's most famous sites for lovers of modern military relics.
+It lies between Bosnia-Herzegovina and Croatia (17 km northwest of Bihać), at the foot of the Lička Plješivica massif (1,657 m above sea level).
+Access is via the 24-hour Izačić border crossing, and you'll need a flashlight to explore the interior. Željava was once one of the world's largest air bases.
+The project, launched in 1957 under the code name Objekat 505 ("Building 505"), was completed twelve years later at a cost equivalent to today's 7 billion euros.
+Commissioned in 1968, the base was designed to withstand a Soviet nuclear attack.
+Three squadrons of MIG-21s and F-84 Thunderjets - a total of sixty jet fighters - were housed in the underground facilities, along with all their equipment.
 The 3.5 km of tunnels could also accommodate a thousand soldiers capable of living independently for two months.
-Through other underground passages, the base was connected to several sites in the region, including a fuel depot in Bihać.
-On May 16, 1992, the site was sabotaged by the Yugoslav army that had passed under Serbian control.
+But on May 16, 1992, it was burnt down by the Yugoslav army, which had passed into Serbian control.

 Visit.
-Left abandoned since 1995, the site is dangerous.
-Already, the surroundings are full of mines.
-Another concern: the galleries are polluted by the chemicals released during the sabotage of 1992.
-The base has five runways, two of which are now located in Croatia and three others on either side of the border.
-The asphalt parts are safe.
-Nearby, the wrecks of two American-made aircraft remain: an F-84 Thunderjet used for reconnaissance and a Douglas C-47 transport aircraft.
-At the foot of Mount Javornik-Tisov (1,200 m above sea level), four aircraft entrances open onto the galleries.
-Only a part of the immense "corridors" where the planes were parked is easily accessible.
-But metal debris, half-collapsed galleries and the absence of lighting have transformed the base into a huge labyrinth that is difficult to penetrate.
-Apart from the reinforced concrete structure itself, the underground part does not contain any interesting remains anyway.
-To visit this dangerous site, we recommend three good connoisseurs of the base and its surroundings: Slavko Crnković ([email protected], +385 99 452 75 26), Osman Sulić ([email protected], +387 62 17 52 01) and Samir Aličić ([email protected], +387 61 41 97 28).
+The site is dangerous.
+The surrounding area is riddled with mines.
+Another concern is that the galleries are polluted by the chemicals released during the 1992 sabotage.
+The base has five runways, two in Croatia and three on either side of the border.
+The asphalt sections are safe.
+Nearby, the wrecks of two American-made aircraft remain: an F-84 Thunderjet used for reconnaissance and a Douglas C-47 Skytrain transport aircraft.
+Below Javornik-Tisov (1,200 m above sea level), four aircraft entrances open onto the galleries.
+Only part of the huge hangars is easily accessible.
+But metal debris, half-collapsed galleries and lack of lighting have turned the rest of the base into a labyrinth that is difficult to penetrate.
+Apart from the reinforced concrete structure itself, the underground section contains no interesting remains.
+Several guides from both countries offer a safe tour.
+Two in particular are recommended: Bosnian pilot Mirsad Fazlić, who served at the base in the 1980s and is a member of Bihać's "Željava" flying club; and Croatian historian Antonio Hodak, who runs the Thrill Quest agency specializing in Željava tours.

 Did you know?
 This review was written by our professional authors.